 Edna Pengelly (1908 - 1909)

 Violet Price (1911)

-As regards medical staff, during the period 1886 - 1912, there were no paediatricians on staff - the medical needs of admitted children were attended to by the Resident Medical Superintendent.
-Most notable of these was Dr John Ewart who occupied this role from 1889 - 1909.
+As regards medical staff, during the period 1886 - 1912, there were children's physicians or surgeons on staff - the medical needs of admitted children were attended to by the Resident Medical Superintendent.
+Most notable was Dr John Ewart who occupied this role from 1889 - 1909.